Attaching a file storage to a VM

 field you saved before.
 In the example above, it isstoragename

 .
-Your device name may differ.<mount_path>
+Your device name may be different.<mount_path>

 .